 There are different types of email campaigns.
 You may be working with a list of your customers (opt-in) or from a purchased list.
 You will create your campaign differently based on this.
 You may be trying to engage suspects and convert them to prospects or customers from a purchased list such as my insurance client.
 The best practice would be to have a short email, usually less than two paragraphs with minimal graphics, usually just a logo.
 This will be formatted like a personal letter.

 Using personalization is the key to conversions along with short personalized subject lines, two-three words is best.
 Also, have a single and concise call to action such as scheduling a phone call, registering for a webinar, or visiting your website.
-A Rocket Fuel retargeting with artificial intelligence is ideal for this type of campaign.
+A retargeting campaign with artificial intelligence is ideal for this type of campaign.
 Additionally, we would do a split A/B test of the email and /or the conversion form to increase our success.

 If you want an example of what a successful email message looks like from an opt-in list, check out this email from jetBlue.
 The copy is fun, graphics are used strategically, and features a call to action at the end.
 Although the recipient’s name is not featured, it has a personal to feel to it.
 The style matches the culture of the organization.